Alumni Spotlight: Levi Ohanenye

 For newly installed Alumni Board of Advisers President Crystal Billingslea ’11, Clayton State may not have been the first university she attended, but, as a nontraditional student, it was the perfect fit for her.

 Hahnah Williams, Esq, RN ’00 always knew she wanted to become a nurse.
-Her mother was a nurse, and the love and passion she displayed for her career led Williams to pursue the same professional path.

 Most people spend their birthday eating cake, partying, or just relaxing at home.
 Not Clayton State alumna Matika Holmes ’13.